Justintime50/pullbug/README.md

 - GITHUB_CONTEXT: 'users', 'orgs'
 - GITLAB_SCOPE: created_by_me, assigned_to_me or all.
 Defaults to created_by_me
 - GITLAB_STATE: opened, closed, locked, or merged
+- CHANGE IGNORE_WIP to default to not include WIP

+- VALIDATE ARGS FROM ARGPARSE!
+Only allow input from a list for those that only accept from a list of criteria
+- Handle pagination of results that exceed more than 100 for GitHub